On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Experiments

 \section{Experiments}

-The central goal of our work is to understand whether on-policy data or on-policy sampling is critical to on-policy policy gradient learning.
-Towards this goal, we design experiments to answer the two questions: \begin{enumerate} \item [\textbf{Q1:}] Does \PROPS{} achieve lower sampling error than on-policy sampling during policy gradient learning? \item [\textbf{Q2:}] Does \PROPS{} improve the data efficiency of on-policy policy gradient algorithms? \end{enumerate} An affirmative answer to \textbf{Q1} would imply that \PROPS{} produces data that is more on-policy than on-policy sampling produces.
-An affirmative answer to \textbf{Q2} would demonstrate that on-policy data is critical to on-policy policy gradient learning, not on-policy sampling.
+The central goal of our work is to understand if reducing sampling error with adaptive, off-policy sampling results in more data-efficient on-policy policy gradient learning.
+Towards this goal, we design experiments on continuous-state and continuous-action MuJoCo benchmark tasks~\citep{brockman2016openai} and a tabular 5x5 GridWorld task (Fig.~\ref{fig:gridworld_diagram}) to answer the following questions: \begin{enumerate}[label=\textbf{Q\arabic*:}] \item Does PROPS achieve lower sampling error than on-policy sampling during RL training? \item Does PROPS improve the data efficiency of on-policy policy gradient algorithms? { That is, does PROPS reduce the number of environment interactions required to achieve returns comparable to on-policy sampling?} \end{enumerate}

-Our empirical analysis focuses on continuous-action MuJoCo benchmark tasks and three discrete-action tasks: CartPole-v1, LunarLander-v2, and Discrete2D100-v0 -- a 2D navigation task with 100 discrete actions.
-Due to space constraints, we include results for discrete action tasks in Appendix~\ref{app:discrete_tasks}.